 Positive thinking works for many business people, and works really well for some athletes.
 Visualize winning and sooner or later, you will win!
 For the person who generates the power, it can drive them forward, inspire them to do better!
 Steadily improving performance improves a person’s self-confidence, which boosts their performance even more!
 It can genuinely have a huge influence on the outcomes of things and can indeed shape reality to some degree.
 But it’s hardly a super-power.
 An injury or scandal or emotional setback could easily send that athlete’s fortunes spiraling in the opposite direction.
 Positive thinking only affects other people’s perceptions when your reputation grows and your display of self-confidence can influence them.
 Many things it obviously can’t control at all.
-It might help a woman get her man or the man get his woman, but it absolutely won’t help either of them win a lottery.
+It might help a woman get her man or the man get his woman, or a man get his man, but it absolutely won’t help any of them win a lottery.

 It is, however, effective enough to allow some delusions of grandeur to come true.

 The ultimate lunacy; as Nick Cave called it on “Red Hand Files” his agony aunt/fan blog, is “Absolute confidence.”
 Cave believes that his success is largely due to his “shameless and pathological belief” in his own awesomeness.

 I remember in my 20s, believing that I would be the next Shakespeare.
 I never said it out loud to anyone else – for fear it would be received with the same sort of skepticism that I would greet it coming from some other 20 something.
 I knew it was patently ridiculous, even while I adopted and nurtured the idea.
 And certainly my ratio of successes to failures and the glad-cries that failed to greet every new work I managed to get published – seemed to put paid to that crazy ambition.